Predicting the consequences of molecular change

 Biology first

 Every individual, of every species, is unique.
-Nature is conducting an almost-infinite range of silent experiments.
-We are at a moment in history when our ability to read the results of these experiments has expanded beyond the imagination of our predecessors: we can generate data that uses natural variation to reveal the molecular mechanisms of disease.
+Put another way, Nature conducts an almost-infinite range of silent experiments.
+We are at a moment in history when our ability to read the results of these experiments has expanded beyond the imagination of our predecessors: we can generate data that uses natural variation that reveals the molecular mechanisms of disease.

 The why not the what